lonelycode/tyk-io-site-content/v1.8/setup/docker.md

 	git clone git@github.com:lonelycode/tyk_quickstart.git
 	cd tyk_quickstart
 	docker-compose up -d tyk_nginx
 	./setup.sh

 ## Step 3 - Log in

 Use the credentials given to you by the script to log into the dashboard.
-Congratulatons! tyk is now up and running on your machine :-)
+Congratulatons!
+Tyk is now up and running on your machine :-)

 But it doesn't mean much if you actually want to test-drive all the features, so lets set up a portal and manage a basic API...